WICG/digital-credentials/explainer.md

 > 01. What information does this feature expose,
 >      and for what purposes?

 The Digital Credential API exposes a one-time user-mediated end-to-end encrypted communication channel from websites, to digital wallet applications, and back to websites.
-It is designed to be a better option than established lower-level communication channels like custom schemes and server-to-server network communication.
+It is designed to be a better option than established lower-level communication channels like custom schemes, QR codes, and server-to-server network communication.
 How exactly this channel is used is up to the wallet applications and host operating system, but we are designing it to be suitable for conveying presentations of digital credentials such as claims in mobile driver’s licenses.

 > 02. Do features in your specification expose the minimum amount of information
 >      necessary to implement the intended functionality?

-A primary use case of the digital credentials API is for selective disclosure of identity properties such as a cryptographic attestation that the user holds a California driver’s license for an adult.
+A primary use case of the digital credentials API is for selective disclosure of identity properties such as a cryptographic attestation that the user holds a California driver’s license of an adult.
 The use of selective disclosure, however, is a decision for the verifier website, wallet and credential issuer based on the use case.
 There are legitimate scenarios, such as creating or recovering an account on a government website, where uniquely identifiable and potentially non-resettable PII is potentially exposed.

 The API is designed to expect the use of response encryption so that this PII is exposed only to the requesting server and not any code running in the web page or browser.
 It is an [open question](https://github.com/WICG/digital-identities/issues/109) whether this response encryption is something we can reasonably enforce at this layer or not.

-The API is also designed to require request transparency to enable user agents to appropriately inform users about the level of privacy risk involved in the request.
+The API is also designed to require request transparency to enable user agents and operating systems to appropriately inform users about the level of privacy risk involved in the request.
 A major area of outstanding work is to outline in the specification our privacy and security guidance to implementers, but we already know that the [Chromium implementation](https://docs.google.com/document/d/1L68tmNXCQXucsCV8eS8CBd_F9FZ6TNwKNOaFkA8RfwI/edit) intends to show users stronger warnings in riskier scenarios such as those that lack the use of selective disclosure.

 > 03. Do the features in your specification expose personal information,
 >      personally-identifiable information (PII), or information derived from